Should I wait to be admitted before applying for aid?

 How do I find additional outside scholarship funding?

-DigiPen has partnered with Scholarship Universe to offer all DigiPen students access to over 11,000 outside scholarships.
-Start your scholarship search today!
+DigiPen has partnered with Scholarship Manager to offer all DigiPen students access to outside scholarships.

 I received a private/outside scholarship.
 How do I report that?

 Congratulations!
-Report your private/outside scholarship in Self-Service on the Report Outside Awards page.
+Report your private/outside scholarship in Colleague Self-Service on the Report/View Outside Awards page by sending your scholarship informational letter to the Office of Financial Aid.
 We will add it to your aid offer and send you a revised offer notification.
 Private scholarships are used to fill unmet need first, then are used to replace work-study and loans.

 A scholarship check was sent directly to me.
 What do I do with it?

-Bring it to the Office of Financial Aid or Accounting Office.
+Mail or bring the scholarship check to the Accounting Office.
 If the check was made out directly to you, endorse the back, as well.
-The Office of Financial Aid will apply it to your financial aid package.
+The Office of Financial Aid will apply the scholarship funds to your financial aid package.
+Our mailing address:

 Why was I selected for verification?